Dana Center Role

 Lindsay advises senior leaders regarding the direction of the Dana Center’s policy work to support organization-wide strategic goals to maximize impact in the field.
 She also researches and writes policy briefs to communicate researched-based recommendations to external leaders and partners.

 Before Joining the Dana Center

-Lindsay taught social studies for seven years in high schools and middle schools in New York City through Teach For America and in Austin to majority low-income student populations.
+Lindsay taught social studies for seven years in high schools and middle schools in New York City and in Austin to majority low-income student populations.
 During her four years of teaching 9th grade at Akins High School in Austin, she also served as an academy coordinator, leading student intervention and career pathway work for the 450 students in her academy.
 At the LBJ School of Public Affairs at UT-Austin, Lindsay researched the middle-school-to-high-school transition and worked with Educate Texas, Texas State Representative Donna Howard, the Council of Chief State School Officers, and Breakthrough Austin.

 M.P.Aff., Lyndon B. Johnson School of Public Affairs, The University of Texas at Austin

 Fitzpatrick, L. P., & Sovde, D. (2018).
 Defining content in a transition to college mathematics transition to college mathematics course at the state or regional level.
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.

 Fitzpatrick, L. P., & Sovde, D. (2018).
 K–12 and higher education and postsecondary collaboration to improve mathematics course alignment: Recommended process and case studies.
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.

 Fitzpatrick, L. P., & Sovde, D. (2017).
 The case for mathematics pathways from the launch years in high school through postsecondary education.
 Austin, TX: The Charles A. Dana Center at The University of Texas at Austin.